jsuites/jsuites/content/docs/v4/dropdown-and-autocomplete.md

-title: JavaScript dropdown and autocomplete
+title: JavaScript Dropdown and Autocomplete with Jsuites v4
-keywords: Jexcel, jquery, javascript, autocomplete, element picker, javascript dropdown, javascript select, selectbox
+keywords: Jexcel, jquery, javascript, autocomplete, element picker, javascript dropdown, javascript select, select box
-description: Full examples on how to handle simple, advanced, autocomplete and conditional javascript dropdowns, selectbox, select
+description: Full examples on how to handle simple, advanced, autocomplete and conditional javascript dropdowns, select box, select.

-JavaScript dropdown
+JavaScript Dropdown And Autocomplete
 ===================

-The `jSuites.dropdown` is a lightweight multi-purpose responsive JavaScript dropdown and general option picker plugin.
+The `jSuites.dropdown` is a lightweight multipurpose responsive JavaScript dropdown and general option picker plugin.
 It works great in small screens and has different render methods and several initialization features to give developers a flexible JavaScript dropdown and promote a better user experience in web-based applications.

 The new JavaScript dropdown plugin brings a native autocomplete, multiple option selection, responsive render types and much more features, such as: